MateuszC/CurzydloValidatorJunior/README.md

 # CurzydloValidatorJunior.php

-A simple PHP class for validating email addresses and passwords.
-This project includes basic validation methods for emails and passwords.
+A PHP class that validates email addresses and passwords using regular expressions.
+The class includes robust validation for both fields, following common standards for secure and valid input.

 ## Table of Contents